FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/4_Task3.md

 ![](fad-serverpool.png)

 - Name: **Web-Application**
-- HealthCheck: enable the toggle for health check and add the **Web_Application** health check we created earlier.
+- Health Check: enable the toggle for Health Check and add the **Web_Application** Health Check we created earlier.
 - **Save**

 > [!Info]